 Those of us who have a layman’s interest in evolution find it fascinating to read scientific theories regarding the most basic bodily functions we all take for granted.
 The theories are based, in part, on evolution and natural selection, but they are just theories.
 Most of these discussions involve relatively trivial, yet fascinating theories regarding why we have the ability to blink, fingernails, earlobes, and goosebumps.
-These theories involve biological abilities that unless or until they’re threatened, we don’t appreciate.
-Most of us don’t analyze them either, for what’s there to analyze?
+We don’t analyze these actions, because what’s there to analyze?
+Have you ever met a person who couldn’t blink.
+A friend of mine had this problem, due to necessary surgeries, and she had to regularly drop saline into her eyeballs.
+I didn’t value my ability to blink before I met her, and I never appreciated the greater mechanization of the human body before I met those who have a deficit in the basic functionalities we all take for granted.

-According to these scientific theories, the current functionality of most animals was born of need.
+Most of our functions were born of need.
 If animals didn’t have levels of functionality necessary for survival, they either developed them or went extinct.
 When the species found a way to survive, a level of natural selection occurred, in which the animals passed those adaptations along.
 How has the otherwise indefensible ball of mush, we call the octopus, managed to survive hundreds of millions of years?
 They adopted and adapted various intricate survival techniques that are almost inexplicable to science.

 The science behind it suggests that the volume of flatulence depends on how much gas we have bottled up and/or how tight the sphincter is.
 The digestive system needs to remove/release gas, and if it served that biological need alone, the rectum would be similar to a building’s exhaust flapper.
 Instead, we have muscles that we can voluntarily (for the most part) expand and contract to release anything we want, at any volume, to disrupt or enhance, social gatherings, and no one has come up with a sufficient explanation why.